alfred2010/myLearn/readme.txt

-Create a new bracnch is quick
+Create a new bracnch is quick add sample